tari-project/tari/RFC/src/RFC-0130_Mining.md

 The purpose of this document and its content is for information purposes only and may be subject to change or update without notice.

-This document may include preliminary concepts that may or may not be in the process of being developed by the Tari community.
+This document may include preliminary concepts that may or may not be in theprocess of being developed by the Tari community.
 The release of this document is intended solely for review and discussion by the community regarding the technological merits of the potential system outlined herein.

 ## Goals

-This document will provide an overview of the Tari mining process and will propose the primary functionality required for the Tari full-node miner.
+This document will provide a brief overview of the Tari mining process and will introduce the primary functionality required of the Mining Server and Mining Worker.

 ## Related RFCs